univlorraine/ulep/docs/featuresConception/universitiesPairingMode.md

 TODO

+## TODOs

+1. Add university's pairing mode and ability to update them through Backoffice
+2. Impact on tandem creation / validation usecases
+3. IHM validation / creation

-## Specific case to address
+Specific case to address:

-TODO: address these cases
 - How to manage a tandem validated by 1st university if second university validate an other tandem (from individual routine for example)

-## TODOs after
+After:
 - Relaunch global routine if needed
+- Refusal of tandem
 - Side effect of a validation / creation (email ?)